-Less than a year after Organigram had its organic certification suspended following a product recall, the Moncton, N.B.-based company started the process to be recertified as an organic producer of medical cannabis.
+Less than a year after Organigram had its organic certification suspended following a product recall, the Moncton, New Brunswick-based company started the process to be recertified as an organic producer of medical cannabis.

 Organigram said in a news release it submitted an “action” plan to Ecocert Canada, an organic certification body recognized by the Canadian Food Inspection Agency.